Invitation to Minneapolis

 The objective of the symposium is to bring together international researchers and practitioners dealing with rock mechanics and geomechanics.
 The focus will be to collect and debate the developments and applications in scaling of natural and engineered processes.
 The scope of the symposium will include analytical solutions, numerical methods, experimental techniques, and case histories.
 Besides the presentation of fundamental research findings, applications in geoengineering, mining, and petroleum engineering will be highlighted.

 A novelty of the symposium will be to pair a keynote address and a challenge lecture on the same general subject.
 While the keynote address will be given by a recognized international expert on the selected topic, the challenge lecture is intended to be more provocative.
-The keynote address will be scheduled midmorning and the challenge lecture mid-afternoon.
-Each day of the presentations.
+The keynote address will be scheduled midmorning and the challenge lecture mid-afternoon, each day of the presentations.

-Deadlines for abstract and paper submittal are as follows:
+Deadlines for paper submittal are as follows:

 15 January 2014 - Notification to authors